 Danielle Toronyi is a trained landscape architect and artist whose work is focused on how we collectively experience, change, and learn from ecological and artificial systems.
-As an artist Danielle’s work is situated between multi-media installation, sound studies, data visualization and sonification, and acoustic ecology.
-Her work as an artist provides a new entry point into experiencing place, and provides new tools for embodying Anthropocentric changes in our environment.
-Danielle reveals the emergence of resilient or unstable systems within the living world and built environment through data-driven multimedia installation, sound art, body-focused performance, drawing, and community design.
+Her work as an artist provides a new entry point into experiencing place, provides new tools for embodying changes in our environment, and reveals the emergence of resilient or unstable systems within the living world and built environment.

 Danielle studied Painting at Pratt Institute from 2001-2002 and earned her BFA in Painting and Drawing from The University of the Arts in 2006.
 In 2012 she earned her Master’s in Landscape Architecture from NC State University’s College of Design.
 Danielle also earned her Permaculture Design Certificate from Will Hooker in 2011 from NC State Horticultural Science Department.

 She has studied with Juliette Blakenspoor of the Chestnut School of Herbal Medicine in Leicester, NC, Chuck Marsh from Useful Plants Nursery at Earth Haven Ecovillage in Black Mountain, NC, and Joe Hollis of Mountain Gardens in Burnsville, NC along with many others.
 She has experience in sustainable agriculture from working on small farms in Western North Carolina and also in Chiang Mai, Thailand through the WWOOF program.